 Similar to email, if you make follow-up phone calls or Zoom calls, try asking for a referral towards the end of the call.
 This works especially well if the customer has mentioned how great your product has been, without prompting from you.
 You may want to stray away from asking for a referral from an angry person.

-But if they are praising your service, product or company, go ahead and tell them about the referral program.
-Here are few examples of how you can ask for referrals on the phone:
+But if they are praising your service, product, or company, go ahead and tell them about the referral program.
+Here are a few examples of how you can ask for referrals on the phone.

 Get your ask dialed in

-When it’s time for the request itself, don’t just ask “Do you know anyone who would benefit from [specific product/ service]?” right away.
+When it’s time for the request, don’t just ask “Do you know anyone who would benefit from [specific product/ service]?” right away.

 First, ask about the people or businesses in their network who they have good relationships with, to get them thinking about possible names.
 Then, ask if they have any friends who are looking for the type of product or service you offer.